“Anything is only what you make of it.”

 These traditions understand any representation will be more unlike than like objective truth.
 Truth is beyond the reach of the mind and senses and cannot be given expression.
 Instead, these traditions are occupied with giving expression to the way to objective truth.
 In fact it might be reasonable to suggest that it is just this effort of giving expression to the way that has resulted in the universal religions.

 The Christian tradition displays this effort through the works of a number of people, not least of which are an anonymous 14th century Englishman and a 16th century Spaniard: the anonymous author of The Cloud of Unknowing and St John of the Cross, respectively.
-For these two masters of the spiritual life God is objective truth.
+For these two masters of the spiritual life the term God is applied to objective truth; God is objective truth.
 The author of The Cloud of Unknowing calls on us to “Let God be as He is, I pray.
 Do not make anything else of Him”.
 St John of the Cross follows him two centuries later, giving us more detailed encouragement to “let Him be as He is”, and not make anything else of Him.

 Objective truth, as a concept, has been a perennial favourite of philosophy students, no doubt since the advent of philosophy.
 However, the concept is of no interest here.
 The Christianity of St John and the author of The Cloud is essentially relational, and their only interest is with encounter: engaging the actuality.